First Jan. 6 defendant pleads guilty to seditious conspiracy in Capitol attack

 Oath Keepers founder Stewart Rhodes pleads not guilty to seditious conspiracy in Jan.
 6 attack on Capitol

-James and at least two other Oath Keepers then entered the Capitol through the east side and joined a mob jostling with police, and a video shot by one of his co-defendants allegedly shows James grabbing the vest of one officer and trying to drag him into the mob.
-Other officers then snatched the officer away from James, the indictment states.
+James and at least two other Oath Keepers then entered the Capitol through the east side and joined a mob jostling with police.
+He admits grabbing a police officer’s vest and pulling him toward the mob, shouting, “Get out of my Capitol!
+Get out!
+Get out of my Capitol!”

-James admitted Wednesday that he used force against an officer inside the Capitol.

 James was sprayed with chemicals and pushed out of the building by officers, prosecutors said.
-He joined Rhodes and others for a celebration dinner in Vienna, Va., later that night, the indictment states.
-James met with Rhodes in both Alabama and Texas in the weeks after the riot to plan further actions, prosecutors allege.
+He joined Rhodes and others for a celebration dinner in Vienna, Va., later that night, the plea agreement states.

+James admitted meeting Rhodes again at a restaurant in Alabama two days later, where he showed him a video of his confrontation with the police officer inside the Capitol.
+“Rhodes expressed gratitude for James’s actions and told James to alter his physical appearance to conceal his identity,” according to the plea agreement.

+He then spent several weeks with Rhodes in Texas, where he said they gathered weapons, burner phones and tactical gear, the plea agreement said.
+James then returned to Alabama, where according to the agreement he “awaited Rhodes’s instructions.”